 The Health Insurance Marketplace (also known as the Exchange) is an option for individuals to obtain private health insurance.
 The UW System is required to provide all employees with a Marketplace Notice and cover letter within 14 days of hire.
 In addition to information about the Health Insurance Marketplace, the Notice includes required information on health insurance coverage available through their employment at the UW System.
 A Spanish version of the Notice is also available (en español).
 Employees may request a paper copy of the Notice, free of charge, from their human resources office.

 Cover Letter (word version)

 Employees covered by the State Group Health Insurance program through their UW System employment have limitations on when they can cancel their coverage outside of the Annual Benefits Enrollment period.
-Employees should contact their human resources office before enrolling in other health insurance to confirm that they can cancel their State Group Health Insurance coverage.
+Employees should contact their institution benefits contact before enrolling in other health insurance to confirm that they can cancel their State Group Health Insurance coverage.
 Since most UW System employees are offered affordable health insurance through their employment with the UW System, they do not need to enroll through the Marketplace.

 - UW System Administrative Policy 1260 (formerly HR 12) Health Insurance Marketplace Notice Distribution

 - UW System Administrative Policy 1237 (formerly GEN 20) Student Employment

 Frequently Asked Questions